Helly groups

 \subsection{Quotients by finite normal subgroups}

 Let $\Gamma$ act (by automorphisms) on a complex $X$.
-Then $\Gamma$ acts on $\fcom{X}$ and we define the \emph{fixed point complex} $\fcom{X}^\Gamma$ in the face complex, as the subcomplex spanned by all vertices of $\fcom{X}$ fixed by $\Gamma$.
+Then $\Gamma$ acts on $\fcom{X}$ and we define the \emph{fixed point complex} $\fcom{X}^\Gamma$ in the face complex, as the subcomplex spanned by all vertices of $\fcom{X}$ fixed by $\Gamma$ (that correspond to the cliques of $X$ stabilized by $\Gamma$).
 Theorem~\ref{t:operations}(\ref{t:operations(5)}) follows from the following.

 \begin{theorem} Let $\Gamma$ be a group acting by automorphisms on a clique-Helly graph $G$.
 Let $N\lhd \Gamma$ be a finite normal subgroup.
 Then $\Gamma / N$ acts by automorphisms on the clique-Helly complex $F(X(G))^N$.
 If $G$ is Helly then $F(X(G))^N$ is Helly as well.
 If the $\Gamma$ action on $G$ is proper, or cocompact then the induced action of $\Gamma / N$ on $F(X(G))^N$ is, respectively, proper, or cocompact. \end{theorem} \begin{proof} The $\Gamma$-action on $G$ induces the $\Gamma$-action on $F(X(G))$, and consequently the $\Gamma /N$-action on $F(X(G))^N$.
 It is clear that the latter is proper or cocompact if the initial action is so.
 By Lemma~\ref{l:fixsetcliqueHelly} and Corollary~\ref{c:fixsetHelly} the complex $F(X(G))^N$ is (clique-)Helly if $G$ is so. \end{proof}